 People simply conjure up the notion of education’s purity: all of those who appeal to this idea when discussing the education system refers to a time that never existed!
 Basically, such people are unfaithful and deceitful whether they are aware of this or not.
 The notion becomes comical when you consider the fact that throughout history, humanity always had to pay (or get sponsored/paid for) in order to receive an education.

 This article addresses this common misconception of education being “better” than to be thought of as a business.
-Of course, the higher education system has its own peculiarities and features, but in many ways, all of the individual instances of educational entities are structured and behave exactly like any other business.
+Of course, the higher education system has its own peculiarities and features, and it’s far more regulated than other businesses.
+For example, in Australia, rto software australia ensures strict compliance to training standards and industry regulations as set by the government.
+But in many ways, all of the individual instances of educational entities are structured and behave exactly like any other business.
 Let’s dive deeper into the arguments.

 The Structural Similarities